 Break Down the Goal

 Realize that this is a path you have never gone through and you must learn even how to set the goals.

-Doing this wrong can do more harm than good and you slightly getting back to the 1st category.
+Doing this wrong can do more harm than good and you slightly get back to the 1st category.

-Have a small goal – you need to start noticing that you are moving forward, that you are able to finish the task (slowly but surely).
+Have a small goal – you need to start noticing that you are moving forward and that you are able to finish the task (slowly but surely).

 Also, compare your achievements with those you were doing last week.